 Winthrop home prices are not only among the most expensive in Washington, but Winthrop real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Winthrop is generally considered to be a blue-collar town.
-43.56% of the Winthrop workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Winthrop, you'll notice that it is more blue-collar than most other communities in America.
+43.56% of Winthrop’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Winthrop is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Winthrop who work in sales jobs (15.34%), maintenance occupations (9.82%), and farm management occupations (5.52%).

 One of the benefits of Winthrop is that there is very little traffic.
 The average commute to work is 17.23 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.